Growing in straw bales

 Growing summer squash in straw bales

 There was a corner of the straw bale pile that was empty and we transplanted a patty pan (summer) squash there.
-It was covered with row cover material (see photo above) until I obtained some kaolin clay and sprayed its stem in an attempt to prevent the squash vine borer wasp from laying eggs.
-But that is another topic.
+It was covered with row cover material (see photo above) until I purchased some kaolin clay and sprayed its stem in an attempt to prevent the squash vine borer wasp from laying eggs.